-CV plays an important role in a job seeker’s search for employment.
+CV plays a vital role in a job seeker’s search for employment.
 If done right, it can get you one step closer to your dream job.
-However, it is also one of the most difficult documents one has to prepare on their own.
+However, it is also one of the most challenging documents one has to prepare on their own.

-Professionals associated with the oil and gas industry face an additional difficulty in terms of not enough guides available online to help them draft a winning CV.
+Professionals associated with the oil and gas industry face additional difficulty in not having enough online guides to help them draft a winning CV.
 We know that because there are many clients of our oil and gas resume writing service who need help every day.

 Take a look: